HoldenFolk/BikeRentalDApp/PrivacyImplications.md

-## Privacy Implications of Online Bike Sharing Services and Possible Solutions
+## Privacy Implications of Online Bike Sharing Services

 #### Studies and Researches